Hyperbaric Oxygen Therapy

 Traditionally, hypoxia was thought of as a factor limiting cancer growth by reducing the ability of cells to divide.
 However, more recently, hypoxia has proven to be a causative factor in many pathophysiological events, including cancer progression.

-Hyperbaric oxygen can be used to overcome hypoxia.
+Hyperbaric oxygen has been usggested to overcome hypoxia.
 HBO is based on the administration of 100 percent oxygen at higher than normal atmospheric pressure.
 HBO treatment enhances the amount of dissolved oxygen in the plasma, thereby increasing O2 tissue delivery independent of hemoglobin.

-“Hypoxia is a critical hallmark of solid tumors and involves enhanced cell survival, angiogenesis, glycolytic metabolism, and metastasis.
+“Hypoxia is a critical hallmark of solid tumors and involves enhanced cell survival, angiogenesis, glycolytic metabolism, and metastasisThe spread of cancer cells from the place where they first formed to another part of the body.
+In metastasis, cancer cells break away from the original (primary) tumor, travel through the blood or lymph system, and form a new tumor in other organs or tissues of the body.
+The new, metastatic tumor is the same type of cancer as the primary tumor.
+For example, if breast cancer spreads to the lung, the cancer cells in the lung are breast cancer cells, not lung cancer cells..
 Hyperbaric oxygen (HBO) treatment has for centuries been used to improve or cure disorders involving hypoxia and ischemia, by enhancing the amount of dissolved oxygen in the plasma and thereby increasing O2 delivery to the tissue,” the study states.

 Until recently, HBO studies have focused on whether enhanced oxygen acts as a promoter of cancer or not.